nimitz-Bear/MaxMap/scratch.md

 `Feature`s represent individual entries in a `Dataset` and can be

+## Notes and Caveats

+In order to see changes in `index.html` appear in the webpage, need to cd into the `web/` director and run `firebase deploy --only hosting` from command line

 ## Links used:
 Setting up Datasets and their Features: https://docs.mapbox.com/api/maps/datasets/